nurture-tech/unity-mcp-server/README.md

 - ⚠️ **Important**: Do not use the `-logFile` command-line argument.
 The MCP server relies on Unity's standard output for communication.

-- 🖥️ **Split screen for vision**: For tools like `Take Scene View Screenshot`, ensure the Unity editor is visible on your screen otherwise it will end up screenshotting the foreground window.
+- 🖥️ **Split screen for vision**: For tools like `screenshot`, ensure the Unity editor is visible on your screen otherwise it will end up screenshotting the foreground window.